minorua/Qgis2threejs/source/2.9/Exporter.rst

 * Geometry and Material

    Usually, there are options to set object color and transparency.
-Refer to the links below for each object type specific settings.
+Refer to the links below for each object type specific properties.
 The unit of value for object size is that of the map CRS.

 * Feature